zuozhenggh/learning-library/solutions-library/netfoundry/setup-zero-trust-network-connectivity/setup-zero-trust-network-connectivity.md

-# Lab 1: Setup Zero Trust network  connectivity from client to an application server
+# Lab 1: Setup Zero Trust Network Connectivity from Client to an Application Server

 ## Introduction